drvinceknight/pfm/book/building-tools/03-objects/solutions/main.md

 import math

 class LinearExpression:
-    """A class for a linear expression ax + b"""
+    """A class for a linear expression a x + b"""

     def __init__(self, a, b):
         self.a = a